Music-Cognition-Lab/Music-Cognition-Lab.github.io/seminars.md

 <br>

-<p>The&nbsp;Music Cognition Lab&nbsp;holds weekly&nbsp;seminars&nbsp;on the Mile End campus at Queen Mary University of London.
+<p>The Lab holds weekly seminars on the Mile End
+campus at Queen Mary University of London.
 Sessions with invited speakers are listed below.</p>

 <p>We welcome visitors to our seminars.
-If you are interested in attending or presenting, please get in touch with Marcus Pearce (marcus.pearce [at] qmul.ac.uk).</p>
+If you are interested in
+attending or presenting, please get in touch with Marcus Pearce (marcus.pearce [at] qmul.ac.uk).</p>

 <table class="seminars">

 <tbody>

 <tr>